rust-lang/rust-wiki-backup/Bikeshed-typestate.md

 * The notion of "immutable" type becomes problematic in the presence of abstract types and interfaces.
 How do you know whether a type is immutable?

-* Immutable types are no longer as central a part of Rust as they use to be.
+* Immutable types are no longer as central a part of Rust as they used to be.

 Possible solutions: